 7.2.13 The University welcomes and supports students seeking to apply for advanced or direct entry to our undergraduate programmes of study.
 Applicants must apply through UCAS, by the UCAS deadline in order to be considered for a place.

-Generally applicants applying for second year entry with an HNC will be required to get a B in their graded unit, while applicants applying for third year entry with an HND will be required to get C/B in their graded units.
+Generally, applicants applying for second year entry with an HNC will be required to get a B in their graded unit, while applicants applying for third year entry with an HND will be required to get C/B in their graded units.
+Certain courses will require higher graded units to be achieved.

 Where advanced entry is not possible, then a relevant HN qualification may be considered for entry into the first year of a programme.

-You may be able to gain RPL credit for previous certificated study, undertaken elsewhere.
+7.2.18 You may be able to gain RPL credit for previous certificated study, undertaken elsewhere.
+This is typically applied after matriculation.
 You also may be able to gain academic credit for experience; for example experience gained through volunteering, or in your workplace.
 Please see our website for further details.

 7.3.1 All postgraduate applicants should have already achieved a first degree, normally at Honours level or equivalent, or a professional diploma which is recognised by the relevant professional body as the equivalent of an Honours degree.
 We may also accept diploma level qualifications and considerable relevant experience.